entando-ps/entando-mt/README.md

-# Entando CRDs for the multitenant implementatio
+# Entando CRDs for the multitenant implementation

 These manifests target the `6.3.2` release of Entando.
 The namespace resources have been patched to point to the correct docker images (6.5.0).